Click a flag for an approximate translation.

 Regarding the factors driving the corruption in education, you and your colleagues are likely to know the political and power context.
 It is worthwhile considering this more formally.
 Who is gaining from each corruption type and why?
 Who might gain, who might lose from reducing corruption in this specific area?
 For each corruption type, who are your supporters are and who are the possible spoilers.

-You can find guidance on doing a PEA in Section 1.3 of STEP 1 – Analyse the specific corruption types Such a ‘Political Economy Analysis’ lays out these issues in a structured way and help when you come to see what to focus on your strategy.
-These political angles to the strategy are discussed further in Section 3.
+You can find guidance on doing a PEA on the CurbingCorruption website here.
+Such a ‘Political Economy Analysis’ lays out these issues in a structured way and help when you come to see what to focus on your strategy.
+These political angles to the strategy are discussed further in Section 3 below.
 There is lots of guidance on how to do these.

 There are likely to be multiple institutional initiatives and reforms going on at any one time to improve educational quality and delivery in a national education system.
 The work of improving student outcomes is the ‘core business’ of an education system, and the corruption aspect will only be one element of this.
 This is a large category and there are usually more reform measures in this category than you can accommodate.
 The question is one of prioritising, using criteria such as relative impact, political opposition, or the risk of slow implementation.